-While Apple created the AirPods with its own devices in mind, that doesn’t mean you can’t use your AirPod earbuds with devices like a Chromebook.
+While Apple created the AirPods with connecting to its own devices in mind, that doesn’t mean you can’t use your AirPod earbuds with devices like a Chromebook.
 Thanks to Bluetooth support, pairing and connecting AirPods to a Chromebook is no problem!
 Here’s exactly how to set it up.

-Important note about compatibility: AirPods do support compatible Bluetooth devices, and this is true for the AirPods line through AirPods 3, AirPods Pro, and AirPods Max.
-However, they won’t have the same compatibility that they do on iPhone, iPad, or Mac.
+Important note about compatibility: AirPods do support compatible Bluetooth devices, and this is true for the AirPods line through AirPods 3, AirPods Pro 2, and AirPods Max.
+However, they won’t have the same compatibility that they do on an iPhone, iPad, or Mac.
 Certain features will be missing – Siri, for example, can’t listen through your AirPods unless you’re on an Apple device, and Siri features like monitoring your battery life won’t be available.
 AirPods also won’t support Spatial Audio features on anything that’s not an Apple device.
 You can still use them for any standard listening, though.

 First, grab your Chromebook, and let’s make sure the Bluetooth on your Chrome OS is ready.